 September - Self, Family, Community

 As children transition into school routines, they develop a greater sense of individuality through social, intellectual, emotional, and physical learning.
 They explore their evolving roles as members of their own family and their extended school family.
-Children develop a larger sense of self by learning about the people who support life in their community.
+Children develop a larger sense of self by learning about people in their community.

 October - Careers, Halloween

-Careers are explored in living ways in our classroom: a doctor is bandaging an athlete's leg in the dramatic play doctor's office, an architect is planning a new building using blocks, artists are working on a new painting, and a sales team is working to draw new customers to their dramatic play farmer's market.
-At the end of October, Halloween reinforces the fun and importance of role play in a young child’s learning experience through our Halloween parade and celebration.
+Careers are actively explored in our classroom: a doctor is bandaging an athlete's leg in the dramatic play doctor's office, an architect is planning a new building using blocks, artists are working on a new painting, and a sales team is working to draw new customers to their dramatic play farmer's market.
+At the end of October, Halloween reinforces the fun and importance of role play in a young child’s learning experience.

 November - Thanksgiving Traditions, Fall